HajimeKawahara/chopstacks/README.md

-# chopstacks
+# ChopStacks

-Flux-preserved resampling of 1D data
+Flux-preserved resampling and stacking of 1D data.